byu-cpe/ecen520_student/rx_sim/UART_Receiver_sim.md

 Create a "seven segment controller" module named `seven_segment8` in a file named `seven_segment8.sv` that will drive the seven segment display of the Nexys DDR board.
 This module can be based on the [seven segment display](https://byu-cpe.github.io/ecen320/labs/multi-segment/) module developed in ECEN 320.
 Note that there are eight digits on the seven segment display for this board so you will need to support all eight digits with your module.
-**NOTE**: The segment ordering is different from the ECEN 320 lab.
-See the notes below for details.

 Include the following ports and parameters in your module: